dotnet/project-system/docs/build-acceleration.md

 Making a change in _Library 3_ and running the unit test would previously have caused four calls to MSBuild.

-With build acceleration enabled MSBuild is called only once, after which VS copies the output of _Library 3_ to all referencing projects
+With build acceleration enabled MSBuild is called only once, after which VS copies the output of _Library 3_ to all referencing projects.

 ## Configuration